odoo/documentation/sales/products_prices/prices/pricing.rst

 .. note::

     * Once again the system is smart.
-If a rule is set for a particular item and another one for its category, Odoo will take the rule of the item.
+If a rule is set for a particular item and another one for its category, Twenty20 will take the rule of the item.

     * Make sure at least one pricelist item covers all your products.